What to expect

 It’s important they know why things are happening, and have a say in what happens next.
 Their social worker will answer any questions they have, work out any problems, be there for the child or young person, and make sure their views are taken into account.

 We’ve asked children and young people about what’s important to them when they’re in care.
-This has informed the booklets called ‘What to expect when I'm in care’.
+This has informed the brochure called ‘What I can expect when I'm in care (Children's Charter)’.

 VOYCE - Whakarongo Mai

 If you're a young person or child who is already in care you can contact VOYCE – Whakarongo Mai.
 The people are friendly, and know what it's like to be in care so are 100% on your side.
 They'll listen to your needs, connect you with others, and help you be heard when you need it.

 - I know why I am in care and I feel welcome and loved.
 I live with people who care about me and respect me and who I can trust.

 - I feel safe from abuse and violence where I live.